michelnagme/flower-images-classification/README.md

 To run files locally, one only needs Python 3.x installed.

-**ATTENTION:** Choosing not to use GPU or not having a NVIDIA card available will dramatically slow down training phase.
+_**ATTENTION:** Choosing not to use GPU or not having a NVIDIA card available will dramatically slow down training phase speed._

 ### Training <a name="train"></a>